dialmaster/dmo-monitor-binaries/README.md

 DynMiner2.exe -mode solo -server http://192.168.1.169:6433 -user username -pass password -wallet dy1qvesdfsdfsdfsdfsdfsdfefczsvf -miner GPU,16384,8,0,0 -statrpcurl http://192.168.1.133:11235/minerstats -minername TestMiner
 ```

 The `-statrpcurl` argument should use the IP address of the machine the dmo-monitor is running on and the port configured for that dmo-monitor in `config.yaml`.
-The '/minerstats' part should be left as-is
+The '/minerstats' part of the url must be left as-is

 Once you run the executable it will immediately start to display statistics in the console.